petyaracz/Racz2024/Readme.md

 2022](https://www.rdocumentation.org/packages/itsadug/versions/2.4.1)).

 The best model had a linear effect of trial index and a quadratic effect of baseline log odds of variant 1 / variant 2.
-We re-fit it as a generalised linear mixed model with a linear effect of trial index and a linear effect of the absolute baseline log odds of variant 1 and variant
-2. We report this model below.
+Random smooths did not improve model fit.
+We re-fit it as a generalised linear mixed model with a linear effect of trial index and a linear effect of the absolute baseline log odds of variant 1 and variant 2.
+We report this model below.

 ### Post test